Treatment

 What You Can Expect in Treatment

 We begin with assessing what is triggering and maintaining your stress.
-Next, we review treatments and select the right one to address your symptoms.
-Across our work, we will measure changes in behaviors, thoughts, and emotions to ensure we’re on the right path.
-Together, we connect how the things that have happened to you might be affecting your current life, keeping in mind how your experiences and identities influence your well-being.
+Next, we review treatment options and select the right one to address your symptoms.
+Across our work, we measure changes in your behaviors, thoughts, and emotions to ensure we are on the right path as well as explore how your experiences and identities influence your well-being.

 Assessment and Diagnosis